Automatic center punch: Adell & Starrett

 The Adell and Starrett mechanism uses a sliding block crosswise through the hammer rather than an intermediate pin.
 The hammer has a hole through its center that the top of the punch sits in, and holds the top of the punch centered.
 The sliding block has a hole through it that, when reset, is misaligned with the hole through the hammer.
 When the body is pressed to the trip point, a taper in the body forces the block sideways until the hole in the block is aligned with the hole through the hammer, and the hammer is released to strike the punch.

 This mechanism is used in heavy duty punches as it is less likely to bind on reset than the Sweet mechanism, it doesn't tend to wear the inside of the body as much as the Sweet mechanism and, because the end of the hammer can be used to provide impact on a larger area of the punch tip, reduces the stress on the material.
-The primary disadvantages are that there are more parts than in the Sweet design, and that both the hammer and the block require manufacturing other than on a lathe.
+The primary disadvantages are that there are more parts than in the Sweet design, and that both the hammer and the block require manufacturing other than on a lathe (to ensure the entire hammer moves as 1 piece).